 This subclause provides the prose description of the basic PoC service from the beginning to the end.

 A group of people shopping together decided to keep in touch with each other using a PoC service to inform on the most challenging bargains.
-Therefore, one of them, Mary, requests the PoC service provider to set-up the PoC service for them.
+Therefore, one of them, Mary, requests the PoC Service Provider to set-up the PoC service for them.

-As soon as the PoC service provider has set up the service, all the invited people get an indication on their terminal, asking whether they would accept the service.
+As soon as the PoC Service Provider has set up the service, all the invited people get an indication on their terminal, asking whether they would accept the service.
 This service invitation contains the name of the inviting host (Mary) as well as the name of the group: "SHOPPING LIKE CRAZY".
-In addition, the PoC service provider has relayed the right to accept additional participants to Mary.
+In addition, the PoC Service Provider has relayed the right to accept additional participants to Mary.

 Most of the invited people accept the service offer, becoming participants in the PoC group.
 However some do not accept, since they have other preferences.